Information about you: how we use it and with whom we share it

 The information you provide will be held and used by the University of Edinburgh (“the University”), through its International Veterinary Vaccinology Network (IVVN), to assess your application for funding, for processing any IVVN grant award that we may make to you and for payment, maintenance and post award administration of any IVVN grant award made to you.

-The University is using this information about you because it is necessary as part of its assessment of your application for funding, for processing any IVVN grant award we may make to you, for payment, maintenance and post award administration of any IVVN grant award made to you and because you have given your consent to the use of your personal information by the University for this purpose.
+To meet our contractual obligations to you, the University is using this information about you : (i) because it is necessary as part of its assessment of your application for funding; (ii) for processing any IVVN grant award we may make to you; and ; (iii)for payment, maintenance and post award administration of any IVVN grant award made to you.

-Information about you will be shared with the Medical Research Council and the Biotechnology and Biological Sciences Research Council, who are co-funders of any awarded grant, and with members of the IVVN External Advisory Group, the IVVN Network Management Board and external reviewers all as part of the review process of applications for funding.
+Information about you will be shared with the Medical Research Council, the Biotechnology and Biological Sciences Research Council and the International Research Development Centre , where they are co-funders of any awarded IVVN grant, and with members of the IVVN External Advisory Group, the IVVN Network Management Board and external reviewers, all as part of the review process of applications for funding.

 The University of Edinburgh will hold your personal information in accordance with the following retention schedule, upon the expiry of which we will destroy your personal information.